✨ Use WELCOME10 for 10% OFF ✨

 Apricots kept in a plate under sunlight

 Have you ever felt like your emotions are on a roller coaster ride in the days leading up to your period?
+Or maybe you crave comfort food like never before during this time (That bowl of ramen, especially).

+These experiences are all just a part of your hormones working during the second half of the menstrual cycle.
 So how exactly does the luteal phase work, and how do you deal with those cravings and energy crashes?
+Let’s understand this phase better and find out!

-What is the luteal phase?
+What is the Luteal Phase?

+The luteal phase is the second half of your menstrual cycle, starting after ovulation and ending with the first day of your period.
 It typically lasts between 10-16 days, with an average of 14 days.
 During this time, your body undergoes a hormonal transformation, primarily driven by the rise of progesterone.

 Produced by the corpus luteum, a temporary structure that forms in the ovary after ovulation, progesterone plays these roles: